Applications for this program are now closed.

 Course outline

-The program is made up of virtual webinars and self-paced learning as follows.
+The program is made up of virtual webinars and self-paced learning as follows:

-Preparing for the program (approximately 2 hours)
+Preparing for the program (one week before workshop, approximately 3-4 hours)

-- Time commitment is approximately two hours.
+- Time commitment is approximately three to four hours.

-- Time commitment is approximately 4.5 hours.
+- Time commitment is approximately 4 hours.

-Week 2-10: Self-paced innovation program
+Week 2-8: Self-paced innovation program

 - Time commitment is approximately 2-3 hours per week.

-Key program outcomes
+Key program benefits

 - Personalised support to refine your idea: We'll step you through the process of turning your idea into a viable research project.